3 March 2017

 Germany and Italy have stated their intention to fall in behind France in demanding Britain pay the ridiculous €60bn bill cooked up by the European Commission.
 Britain’s impending departure is (for once) provoking debate about nationhood and the EU in Brussels and beyond.
 The European Council, the EU institution constituted of Member States, is coming to the fore as a result, the Commission is its attack dog, hence the bill.

-The Parliament, made up of members elected directly by regions across the EU, by contrast has little sense of the nation in its DNA.
+The Parliament, made up of directly elected members, mostly on a regional basis, by contrast has little sense of the nation in its DNA.
 Its burgeoning influence has helped drive the Euro-federalist agenda like no other EU institution.
 With the exception of Nigel Farage and Marine Le Pen, its most famous member is Guy Verhofstat, a man with European blood running in his veins, not Belgian, the country he once served as prime minister.

 A common sense parliament?

 But with Brexit asking difficult questions of the Member States (do we make life difficult for Britain, or follow its lead?)
-The European Parliament, and the IMCO committee in particular, is contrary to its track record emerging as the rational actor in the EU’s congregation of institutions.
-Having the likes of Le Pen and Farage highlighting the EU’s failings on a regular basis may leave Eurocrats and fanatics aghast, but it also provides much-needed perspective absent in the gilded halls of the Commission and the EU’s capitals.
+The European Parliament, and the IMCO committee in particular, is contrary to its track record emerging as the rational actor in the EU’s congregation of institutions and committees.
+Having the likes of Le Pen and Farage highlighting the EU’s failings on a regular basis may leave Eurocrats and fanatics aghast, but it also provides much-needed perspective absent in the gilded halls of the Commission and many of the EU’s capitals.

 Two statements in the IMCO minutes stand out: